TDCJ COVID-19 Continues Decline

 In Region I:

-- Holliday Transfer (Huntsville) – On June 18, there were: 10 active cases; 238 recoveries; and 11 offenders in medical isolation.
-There were also 4 active case among TDCJ employees and 11 recoveries.
+- Holliday Transfer (Huntsville) – On June 25, there were: 0 active cases; 247 recoveries; and 1 offender in medical isolation.
+There was also 1 active case among TDCJ employees and 14 recoveries.
 Beginning on April 16, there were: 0 pending; 2 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 There was also 1 TDCJ employee who tested positive for COVID-19.
 On May 28, there were: 22 recoveries; 478 negative tests; 82 positive tests; 552 medical restriction; and 481 medical isolation.
 There were also 7 TDCJ employees who tested positive for COVID-19.
 By June 11, there were: 213 active cases; 40 recoveries; and 216 offenders in medical isolation.
 There were also 5 active cases among TDCJ employees and10 recoveries.

 In Region II:

-- Beto Unit (Palestine area) – On June 18, there were: 8 active cases; 295 recoveries; and 5 offenders in medical isolation.
+- Beto Unit (Palestine area) – On June 25, there were: 1 active cases; 299 recoveries; and 1 offender in medical isolation.
 There were also 5 active case among TDCJ employees and 49 recoveries.
 Beginning on April 16, there were: 0 pending; 15 negative tests; 118 positive tests; 2,346 medical restriction; and 118 medical isolation.
 There was also 1 TDCJ employee who tested positive for COVID-19.
 On May 28, there were: 156 recoveries; 135 negative tests; 55 positive tests; 437 medical restriction; and 58 medical isolation.
 There were also 31 TDCJ employees who tested positive for COVID-19.
 By June 11, there were: 37 active cases; 267 recoveries; and 37 offenders in medical isolation.
 There were also 15 active cases among TDCJ employees and 41 recoveries.

-- Gurney Transfer (Palestine area) – On June 18, there were: 1 active cases; 144 recoveries; and 4 offenders in medical isolation.
+- Gurney Transfer (Palestine area) – On June 18, there were: 0 active cases; 140 recoveries; and 1 offender in medical isolation.
 There were also 2 active case among TDCJ employees and 6 recoveries.
 Beginning on April 16, there were: 0 pending; 1 negative tests; 1 positive tests; 81 medical restriction; and 1 medical isolation.
 On May 28, there were: 30 recoveries; 1,050 negative tests; 98 positive tests; 556 medical restriction; and 98 medical isolation.
 There were also 7 TDCJ employees who tested positive for COVID-19.
 By June 11, there were: 19 active cases; 131 recoveries; and 24 offenders in medical isolation.
 There were also 3 active cases among TDCJ employees and 4 recoveries.

-- Powledge Unit (Palestine area) – On June 18, there were: 0 active cases; 0 recoveries; and 2 offenders in medical isolation.
-There were also 0 active case among TDCJ employees and 1 recoveries.
+- Powledge Unit (Palestine area) – On June 18, there were: 0 active cases; 2 recoveries; and 1 offender in medical isolation.
+There was also 1 active case among TDCJ employees and 1 recovery.
 Beginning on April 16, there were: 0 pending; 5 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 On May 28, there were: 0 recoveries; 3 negative tests; 0 positive tests; 0 medical restriction; and 0 medical isolation.
 By June11, there were: 0 active cases; 0 recoveries; and 0 offenders in medical isolation.
 There were also no active cases among TDCJ employees and 1 recovery.

 Will Johnson may be contacted via e-mail at wjohnson@messenger-news.com.